 In his blog post in the Data Science Central, Ajit Jaokar explains ML further:

 ML can be seen as a form of applied statistics with increased use of computing and data to statistically estimate complicated functions.
-It allows us to tackle tasks that are too difficult to solve with fixed programs which are written manually.
-Instead, machine learning programs depend on learning from patterns of data to make new predictions.
+It allows us to tackle tasks that are too difficult to solve with fixed programs that are written manually.
+Instead, machine learning programs depend on learning from patterns of data to make new predictions.”

 So here it is.
 To understand the use of it, it is imperative to understand the distinction between traditional data analytics and ML.
 Both are used for analytics but while one is driven by human beings, and can be limiting because there`s only so much data a human can handle, the other is a powerful IT-driven tool that takes copious amounts of data and generates useful insights to help an organization.

 While the data models built using traditional data analytics are static, Machine Learning algorithms constantly improve over time as more data is integrated.
 What it means is that the ML algorithm can make predictions, observe the outcome, compare against its predictions, then modify to become more accurate.

 In fact, Machine Learning Algorithms are used a lot these days in predictive analytics, but more on that later.

 Our readers may recall a previous post on recommendation engines where we had written about how Amazon or Netflix recommends “you might also like” products or movies based on past behaviors.
 That`s ML for you.